nickzoic/nick.zoic.org/art/mini-vector-display/index.md

 ## Displaying Composite Video

+To prove this thing actually works I'd like to get it displaying from a composite video source.
+Composite isn't that common these days --- most things have moved on to HDMI --- but I've got a couple of old toy video game devices which output PAL composite so let's see how it goes.

 ## Taking Control

 But what I *actually* want is to control the horizontal and the vertical